isomerpages/govtech-gobusiness/_FAQ/1a3-permittedfaq3.md

 Employers are permitted to allow employees to go to the office if their job functions cannot be performed remotely or where demonstrably necessary (e.g. to operate a system or equipment that cannot be accessed from home, or to attend physical meetings that cannot be avoided).

 #### **6. What should I take note of if I am really unable to telecommute and need to be in the office?**
-EYou will need to adhere to Safe Management Measures while working in the office.
+You will need to adhere to Safe Management Measures while working in the office.
 These include undergoing temperature screenings and declarations, wearing masks at all times, practising good personal hygiene and keeping at least one metre distance from others.
 If you feel unwell, you must not go to work.

 Functions that can be done through email, telephone or videoconferencing should be conducted remotely.
 Employers should review work processes, provide the necessary IT equipment to employees and adopt solutions that enable remote working and online collaboration.